aws-samples/cloud-experiments/exploring-data/README.md

 ```

 ### Create Bucket
-Now we come to an important part of CloudStory workflow of creating a Python function.
+Now we come to an important part of the workflow of creating a Python function.
 These functions are created all along this notebook and others in the series.
-Think of these functions as reusable APIs for applying all that you learn from CloudStory notebooks into your own projects by simply importing these functions as a library.
+Think of these functions as reusable APIs for applying all that you learn from AWS Open Data Analytics Notebooks into your own projects by simply importing these functions as a library.

 Before we source the open dataset from the Registry, we need to define a destination for our data.
 We will store our open datasets within Amazon S3.
 S3 storage in turn is organized in universally unique ``buckets``.
 These bucket names form special URLs of the format ``s3://bucket-name`` which access the contents of the buckets depending on security and access policies applied to the bucket and its contents.
 Buckets can further contain folders and files. ``Keys`` are combination of folder and file name path or just the file name in case it is within the bucket root.